primev/mev-commit-docs/newdocs/do/providers/registering-as-a-provider.md

         	--value 100ether
         ```

-        This command will transfer 100 ETH to your `$ADDRESS` which should be enough to get started.
+        This command will transfer 100 ETH on mev-commit to your `$ADDRESS` which should be enough to get started.
-*   Check the minimum amount that can be staked.
-Bidders will only connect to providers which have stake higher than this minimum.
-The amount is in `wei`
+*   Check the minimum amount that can be staked, and consider staking a multiple of it.
+Bidders will only connect to providers which have stake higher than this minimum, and the larger your stake, the greater the credibility behind your commitments.
+The amount is set in `wei`

     ```bash
     > curl localhost:13523/v1/provider/get_min_stake | jq